epicentre-msf/queryr/README.md

 pivoted to long-format (`variable1`, `value1`, `variable2`, `value2`,
 …), to enable stacking multiple queries on different variables.
-The optional `cols_base` argument can be used to specify additional columns to retain in the output (specified via [tidy-selection](https://tidyselect.r-lib.org/reference/select_helpers.html)).
+The optional `cols_base` argument can be used to specify additional columns to retain in the output (via [tidy-selection](https://tidyselect.r-lib.org/reference/select_helpers.html)).

 **E.g. 2.** Find any date value in the future using a `.x` selector